flowdock/api-docs/docs/Users.md

 ## List all users

 List all users visible to the authenticated user, i.e. a combined set of users from all the organizations of the authenticated user.
-If the authenticated user is admin in the organization, all users are returned.
-Otherwise only users that are in the same flows as the authenticated user are returned.
+If the authenticated user is an admin in an organization, all of that organization's users are returned.
+Otherwise, only users that are in the same flows as the authenticated user are returned.

 ```
 GET /users